LondonTrustMedia/cs_training/index.md

 ### Issues, Bugs and Problems, Oh My!

 You may find issues with this site, the linked videos, or the content on here.
+Stuff may be unclear, there may be spelling mistakes or just information that's plain wrong.

-If you do, please reach out to the technical support managers (or your supervisor) so that these can be corrected!
+If you do see any issues like this, please reach out to the technical support managers (or your supervisor) so that these issues can be corrected!